Support and Resistance Basics and Advanced Concepts (Technical Analysis)

 Support or resistance breakouts occur when the price moves through a support or resistance level/area.
 For instance, if a stock has moved up to $100 repeatedly, but can’t break above that price, $100 is a resistance level.
 When the price finally moves above $100 it’s a breakout.
 When the price moves to a resistance or support level, but doesn’t break through, it’s called a test (the level was tested).

 Figure 2 shows support and resistance areas, followed by a breakout.
-The price breaks strongly through support, and continues to move lower, showing that support for the stock (at that support level) is no longer there.
+The price breaks strongly through support and continues to move lower, showing that support for the asset (at that support level) is no longer there.

 If the price moves quickly back the other way through the support/resistance zone it just broke out of, it’s called a false breakout.
-In the example above, if the stock moves above resistance at $100, that’s a breakout, but if it falls back below $100 shortly after and proceeds lower, that’s a false breakout.
+If a stock is bumping up against resistance at $100, and then the stock moves above that level, that’s a breakout.
+If it falls back below $100 shortly after and proceeds lower, that’s a false breakout.
+The price failed to move in the breakout direction.
 See Effective and Simple Forex Strategies for a strategy to capitalize false breakouts.

 Strength of Support and Resistance

-The strength of support or resistance can also be determined by the strength of the reaction off of it.
-Any area that reverses a trend can be considered strong.
-When the price comes back to test this area we can expect that some support/resistance will be provided in the vicinity of this reversal point.
+The strength of support or resistance can also be determined by the strength of the price reaction off of it.
+Any price area that reverses a trend is strong support or resistance.
+When the price comes back to test this area we can expect that some support/resistance will be provided in the vicinity of the reversal point.
 This doesn’t mean the price will always stop at that level again, but the area should be given some respect by the trader.

-There is also diagonal support and resistance levels, which change over time.
-The lines, or areas, of support and resistance are called trendlines (See: How to Use Trendlines For Trading – Dispelling the Myths).
+There is also diagonal support and resistance levels.
+The lines or areas of support and resistance are called trendlines.
 To create an uptrend trendline, connect the low points during an overall rise in price.
 To create a downtrend trendline, connect the high points during the overall decline in prices.
 Trendlines show where traders are stepping in to stop the price from rising or falling.
 The actual support/resistance levels associated with a trendline are always changing since the trendline is sloped.